elyra-ai/examples/component-catalog-connectors/airflow-package-catalog-connector/README.md

 1. Launch JupyterLab.
 1. [Open the '`Manage Components`' panel]( https://elyra.readthedocs.io/en/stable/user_guide/pipeline-components.html#managing-custom-components-using-the-jupyterlab-ui).
-1. Add a new Airflow provider package component catalog ('`+`' > '`New Apache Airflow provider package component catalog`').
+1. Add a new Airflow package component catalog ('`+`' > '`New Apache Airflow package component catalog`').
-1. Specify a catalog name, e.g. '`Amazon provider package`'.
+1. Specify a catalog name, e.g. '`Airflow 2.2.3 package`'.
 1. (Optional) Specify a category under which the catalog's components will be organized in the palette.
-1. Configure the `provider package download URL`.
+1. Configure the `Airflow package download URL`.
 The URL must reference a location that Elyra can access using an HTTP GET request, without the need to authenticate.
-If the provider package is stored on PyPI:
+If the Airflow package is stored on PyPI:
    1. Search for the provider package on PyPI.
    1. In the package's `Navigation` section open the `Download files` link.
    1. Copy the download link for the package's wheel.